 - You will need to provide this office a copy of your current WV contractor’s license, WV business license, liability insurance and Worker’s Comp, if applicable.
 You will need to send this office a copy of the aforementioned upon renewals or if changes are made.

 - You will need to submit a copy of the building plans, site plans and a materials list.

 - You or the homeowner need to apply for septic and well permits.
 Septic and well permit applications are obtained at the Health Department in Fairlea.
 Their phone number is 304.645.1539.
-Building permits will NOT be issued until a septic permit number is obtained.
+Building permits will NOT be issued until a copy of the septic permit is provided.

 - The Building Code Official will issue the Occupancy Certificate.

 - Construction costing less than $2500.00 does not need a permit.
 However, if construction is in the floodplain, check with this office before building.
 If you build without first consulting this office, you will be in violation and subject to fines and/or jail time.
-Call Ellie Weikle at 304.647.6687
+Call the office at 304.647.6687.

 Note: Plans will be retained on file in the Permits Department during construction.

 A permit is required for ALL construction or expansion of any structure within Greenbrier County.
 This is to include plumbing, gas, electrical and mechanical (i.e. mechanical systems that are permanently install and utilized to provide control of environmental conditions and related processes within buildings).
 At the tie of the permit application, the applicant will need to provide the following applicable information as a part of the permit application.